jojozhuang/jojozhuang.github.io/_posts/2016-03-16-deploy-nodejs-application-to-Amazon-EC2.md

 ## 8. Issues
 8.1 Remove npm
-Sometime, there is something wrong with npm, it doesn’t work.
-You need to uninstall and install again.
+Sometime, npm itself doesn’t work properly.
+Then we have to uninstall and install it again.

 ```
 sudo npm uninstall npm -g